PatrickMaiyer/Portapack_Wiki/Code-formatting.md

 ## CLion
 CLion has built in clang-format, just press Ctrl + Shift + L (Windows and Linux) to format the code with ``.clang-format`` configure file within project directory.
 If you have clang-tidy or so enabled, you need to disable them.
+Note: KDE default keymap is Alt + Shift + L